apgreimann/haiku-computer-list/a-hardware-template.md

 * For **rating**, please choose between 1 and 4, where: 1/4 means Haiku does not work on this machine, 2/4 means Haiku barely works or needs extra options to start, 3/4 means Haiku works with most of the components, or 4/4 means Haiku works with all (or nearly all) of the components.
+* Several detailed options, such as SD drive, graphics, sound, restart, and network status is optional, and is up to you as the contributor to add or leave out.
+Please do include your rating, make and model, Haiku revision, and startup mode, however.

 ### Example template: